openstreetmap/potlatch2/README.txt

 === What you'll need ===

-* Flex SDK - http://www.adobe.com/products/flex/ (free, OS X/Windows/Linux) (Use version 3 and NOT version 4 as there is a compatibility issue)
+* Flex SDK 3.4 or 3.5 - http://www.adobe.com/products/flex/ (free, OS X/Windows/Linux)
 * AS3 docs - http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/
 * Flash debug player - http://www.adobe.com/support/flashplayer/downloads.html
 * Basically you might as well just sell your soul to Adobe

+***Do not use FlexSDK <= 3.3 or > 4***.
+There are compatibility errors with version 4, and 3.3
+and earlier have this bug: http://bugs.adobe.com/jira/browse/SDK-16705 which is a major issue for the tag editors.

 You'll only need OSM Rails port installed on your local machine if you are doing hard-core server-communication coding, but if generally you can use the dev server at api06.dev.openstreetmap.org for development and testing.

 === How to compile and run ===